Mrtenz/transaction-invoker/README.md

 If you are using the signing tool in `scripts/sign.ts`, it will generate Remix-compatible output based on the typed message.
 You can simply copy and paste the signature and transaction from there.

+## Automated testing

+There are some automated tests for the contract in `tests`, which you can run using `yarn test`.
+Note that this requires a global version of Geth being available, which includes support for EIP-3074.
+The test script will spin up a private Geth network temporarily, run the tests, and remove the temporary network again.

 ---